peteeckel/netbox-plugin-dns/docs/using_netbox_dns.md

 Tenancy does not have any impact on uniqueness constraints within NetBox DNS.

-The NetBox detail view for tenants shows a table of NetBox DNS objects assigned to a specific tenant.
+The NetBox detail view for tenants shows a tenants in the list of objects on the right hand side.

 ![NetBox Tenant Detail](images/NetBoxTenantDetail.png)